 In Midtown, the heart of the city, pay a visit to Grand Central Terminal (be sure to look up at the magnificent arched ceiling, decorated with images of the constellations of the zodiac).
 Walk through Rockefeller Center.
 Join the throngs gawking at the huge neon signs of Times Square (most impressive at night).
 Great museum choices in Midtown include the Museum of Modern Art (MoMA) and the Paley Center.

 Across the Harlem River above Manhattan, the city's northernmost borough, The Bronx, has several enclaves worth exploring—including the New York Botanical Garden and the "other" Little Italy—located along Belmont and Arthur avenues just south of Fordham Road.
-The Bronx Zoo is a great place to take children.
-The Yankees earned their nickname "Bronx Bombers" from the venerable Yankee Stadium, "the house that Ruth built," which was replaced by a new stadium right next door in 2009.
+The Yankees earned their nickname "Bronx Bombers" from the venerable Yankee Stadium, "the house that Ruth built," which was replaced by a stadium right next door in 2009.